iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/problems/DFS Connected Cells in a Grid/readme.md

 ## Idea 2: DFS

 * Just do a DFS and find the size of the connected components and that is all.

+## Idea 3 (Big Brain needs more Data structure)

+* Use the data structure called Union-find to count the number of connected components in the graph.